Scottish Public Opinion and The Making of the Treaty of Union of 1707

 Scotland will not pay

-4 replies on “The 1707 Treaty of Union – Full Awareness of the Facts of the Betrayal of Our Ancestors by the Landed Gentry Should Persuade Scots That We Should Reclaim Our Right to Govern Ourselves-The Union is Tarnished-Dying and Not Fit For Purpose”
+4 responses to “The 1707 Treaty of Union – Full Awareness of the Facts of the Betrayal of Our Ancestors by the Landed Gentry Should Persuade Scots That We Should Reclaim Our Right to Govern Ourselves-The Union is Tarnished-Dying and Not Fit For Purpose”